gophercoders/website/content/teachernotes/KS2/lower/further-selection.md

 At the moment the pupils have to restart the program completely to re-run the program.
 They don't yet know how to repeat just part of the program without restarting it.
-But they might the able to guess this.
+But they might be able to guess this.
 You are looking for the pupils such as repeat, or loop or phrases like "do that bit again", "keep doing this bit", "over and over (again)".